AdobeDocs/commerce-php/src/pages/architecture/modules/areas.md

 # Modules and areas

 An *area* is a logical component that organizes code for optimized request processing.
-Magento uses areas to streamline web service calls by loading only the dependent code for the specified area.
-Each of the default areas defined by Magento can contain completely different code on how to process URLs and requests.
+The Adobe Commerce and Magento Open Source framework (Commerce framework) uses areas to streamline web service calls by loading only the dependent code for the specified area.
+Each of the default areas defined by the Commerce framework can contain completely different code on how to process URLs and requests.

 For example, if you are invoking a REST web service call, rather than load all the code related to generating user [HTML](https://glossary.magento.com/html) pages, you can specify a separate area that loads code whose scope is limited to answering  REST calls.

 ## Area types

-Magento is organized into these main areas:
+The Commerce framework is organized into these main areas:

 *  **Admin** (`adminhtml`): entry point for this area is `pub/index.php`.
 The [Admin](https://glossary.magento.com/admin) panel area includes the code needed for store management.
 The /app/design/adminhtml directory contains all the code for components you'll see while working in the Admin.